-A vegetarian cheese that is derived from microorganisms is called microbial rennet or enzyme.
-It is made from molds, such as rhyzomucor miehei.
+A vegetarian cheese that's derived from microorganisms is called microbial rennet or enzyme.
+It's made from molds, such as rhyzomucor miehei.
 This fungus is found in many locations outdoors.
-The molds are made in controlled conditions in a fermenter and purified, and concentrated so that it does not become unhealthy for human consumption.
+The molds are made in controlled conditions in a fermenter, then purified and concentrated so that they aren't unhealthy for human consumption.

-Genetically Modified Enzyme
+3. Genetically Modified Enzyme

-Genetically modified enzymes are primarily microbial in its base.
-Types of microorganisms used are bacteria, funji or yeasts.
+Genetically modified enzymes are primarily microbial in their base.
+Types of microorganisms used are bacteria, fungi or yeasts.
 Even though it can be considered vegetarian, it does feed microorganisms cow genes that produce the enzyme, chymosin.

-Vinegar Or Citric Acid
+4. Vinegar or Citric Acid

 Lemon juice and vinegar are also used to congeal cheese.
 They're usually used in ricotta and for heat-precipitated curd.
 However, this type of enzyme is rarely used, because of its sour taste.